mapmeld/crowdbotblock/README.md

 ## Click 'Send' and Watch Live

 Coming soon: a livestreamed <strong>CrowdBot</strong> which you can watch and reprogram over the web.
-Socket.io makes it possible to see the running program in real time.
+Socket.io makes it possible to see the code and data stream in real time.

 <img src="http://p.twimg.com/AgwrF22CMAA5HoQ.jpg"/>